sepo27/libj/packages/tbench/README.md

 ```

 *(i) Mind how mock values are initialized for `foo` and `bar` props*
+*(i) Mock property has to be accessed even if initialized to trigger mocking*
 *(i) It is always possible to overwrite initialized values at any time with any constraints*
 *(i) See respective [specs](https://github.com/sepo27/libj/tree/master/packages/tbench/src/mock/class) for more examples*